jonathanpike/personally-developed/README.md

 # Personally Developed

 A simple, one column theme for [Jekyll](http://jekyllrb.com) that puts your content first.
 Extracted from [my blog](jonathanpike.net) for your enjoyment and use.
+Also available as a [gem](https://github.com/jonathanpike/personally-developed-gem).

 ![theme screenshot](/screenshot.png)